mui/material-ui/docs/data/base/components/portal/portal.md

 The Portal component accepts a `container` prop that passes a `ref` to the DOM node where its children will be mounted.

-The following demo shows how a `<span>` nested within a Portal can be appended to a node outside of its own DOM hierarchy—click **Mount children** to see how it behaves:
+The following demo shows how a `<span>` nested within a Portal can be appended to a node outside of the Portal's DOM hierarchy—click **Mount children** to see how it behaves:

 {{"demo": "SimplePortal.js"}}